Voting in person

 When you get to the polling station

 Give your name and address to the staff inside the polling station when you arrive.
-You will not need to bring your poll card or any identification.
+You do not need to bring your poll card.

-From 4 May 2023, if you are voting in an election that requires photo ID, you will need to show photo ID to vote.
-Staff will check that they are happy that it's acceptable.
-A private area will be available.
-You can choose to have your photo ID viewed in private.
+The staff will then ask to see your ID, check that it's acceptable, and that it looks like you.
+A private area will be available should you choose to have your photo ID viewed in private.
 This might be a separate room, or an area separated by a privacy screen, depending on the polling station.

 You’ll be given a ballot paper containing a list of the people, parties or options you can vote for.